-In each calendar year, an employee may use up to half of the sick leave he or she would accrue in that calendar year for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or domestic partner.
-The employee may designate which type of leave he or she is using.
+In each calendar year, an employee may use up to half of the sick leave he or she they would accrue in that calendar year for the diagnosis, care, or treatment of an existing health condition of, or preventive care for the employee's child, parent, grandparent, grandchild, sibling, spouse, or domestic partner or designated person.
+The employee may designate which type of leave he or she isthey are using.

 CADA provides paid sick leave to all employees.

 Full-time employees who physically work eleven (11) eight (8) hour days in the month or use paid accrued leave equivalent to at least eleven (11) days will accrue sick leave at the rate of eight hours (8) per month.
 If they do not physically work eleven (11) eight (8) hour days in the month or do not use paid accrued leave equivalent to at least eleven (11) days, they will accrue sick time at a rate of one (1) hour for every thirty (30) hours worked.
-Part-time employees will receive twenty-four (24) hours of sick leave upon their 91st day of employment with CADA and will receive twenty-four (24) hours of sick leave on an annual basis on January 1st of each subsequent year.
-There is no year to year accrual of sick leave for Part-time employees.
+Accrued sick time is available for use by a new hire during the first pay perioden the 90th day of their employment.